nhsx/il-magic-scanner/README.md

 work, I needed to pick something off the shelf that I could reuse without too much hassle and would have enough power, and the right inputs and outputs, for the task.
-The YOLO family of network architectures fit the bill, and specifically the YOLOv7 looked like it would have the performance characteristics we need.
+The YOLO family of network architectures fit the bill, and specifically the YOLOv4-tiny variant looked like it would have the performance characteristics we need.
 It's also popular enough that there is a lot of guidance available online for using it.
 There's a premade `darknet` config for it, so it looked like it would be reasonable to start there and only change that decision if it turned out either to be too slow, or not accurate enough.

 #### Training Data